 Have you ever tried to send a lot of same emails directly from your inbox trying to promote your products (before you started using Omnisend)?
 Then it is possible that your domain's reputation is compromised.
 You can check it here.
 Just enter your domain (i.e. myshopsdomain.com) and click "Blacklist check" to check if it is blacklisted.

+Some spam filters do not like the way content is being phrased.
 Take a look below at some common mistakes that should be avoided:

 - Excessive use of exclamation points!!!!!!